-- Create your digital products
+- Create your digital products/files

 - Sign up to Shopify

-- Design your website
+- Design your storefront

-- Set up some ads
+- Set up some ads and work on marketing

 To make your digital products genuinely secure, you’ll want to get this app.
 This app combines fraud protection, personalised file delivery and robust customer management.